moliver28/research-handbook/content/handbook/values/_index.md

 Keep an eye out for others who may be struggling or stuck.
 If you see someone who needs help, reach out and assist by either offering to [pair program](https://about.gitlab.com/blog/2019/08/20/agile-pairing-sessions/) with them or connect them with someone else who can provide expertise or assistance.
+If you see someone who needs help, reach out and assist.
+This might involve offering to [pair program](https://about.gitlab.com/blog/2019/08/20/agile-pairing-sessions/) or setting up a sync brainstorming session.
+The goal is to connect them with someone else who can provide expertise or assistance.
-We are a team and so, we succeed and shine together by supporting each other!
+We are a team, so we succeed and shine together by supporting each other!

 ##### People are not their work